Opened by a part-time lawyer, Mad Roaster is a specialty-coffee shop with a good cause.

 These include a shared space within Kipos Gourmet at Joo Chiat, and a weekend-only pop-up at Moonstone.

-Even though there is a temporary closure of Amoy Street Food Centre till 10 Jan 2022 due to renovation works, Mad Roaster fans can still find them at a permanent cafe located at Depot Road (near Bukit Merah).
+Mad Roaster fans can also find them at a permanent cafe located at Depot Road (near Bukit Merah).

 Their new space is equipped with 2 long benches on the sides, each accommodating 3 mini coffee tables.

 The coffee here features a signature blend featuring Ethopian Sidamo Arabica, with options of Espresso ($3), Americano ($3), Flat White ($4) and Latte ($5).